geo-python/site/source/lessons/L2/git-basics.rst

 Now you should see a new folder in JupyterLab that is identical to the repository on GitHub.

+On the command line, credentials can be managed using ``git config``.

 Git status
 ~~~~~~~~~~~~~~